mathewharrington/Go-Outside/readme.md

 * Incorporate images from 500px also
 * AJAX - would only need landing page and send images without having to reload/redirect
-* More attractive grid - explore any CSS frameworks that play nicely with images
+* More attractive grid - explore any CSS frameworks that play nicely with images - no sliders though!

 ## Use: